foundObjects/zram-swap/README.md

 ### Usage

-zram-swap.service will be started automatically during boot.
+zram-swap.service will be started automatically after installation and during each subsequent boot.

 The default allocation creates a zram device that should use around half of physical memory when completely full.

-Edit `/etc/default/zram-swap-service` if you'd like to change compression algorithms or swap allocation and then restart zram-swap with `systemctl restart zram-swap.service`.
+Edit `/etc/default/zram-swap` if you'd like to change compression algorithms or swap allocation and then restart zram-swap with `systemctl restart zram-swap.service`.

 Run `zramctl` during use to monitor swap compression and real memory usage.